mcroning/SOLO_Audio/README.md

 save('res_sq_digits.mat','res_sq_flt');
 save('label_digits.mat','label');

-The included Python notebook is based on BPM_SpokenDigit_paper.ipynb in the paper's repository
+The included Python notebook is based on
+BPM_SpokenDigit_paper.ipynb in the paper's repository
+This program looks for .mat files that are not in the paper's repository, see snippet from
+BPM_SpokenDigit_paper.ipynb below

 """
 import scipy.io as sio